Coventry Blitz: August to October 1940

 There were 17 small raids on Coventry by the Luftwaffe during the Battle of Britain between August and October 1940 during which around 198 tons of bombs fell.
 Together, the raids killed 176 people and injured around 680.
 The most notable damage was to the new Rex Cinema which had been opened in February 1937 and had already been closed by an earlier bombing raid in September.

-On 17 October 1940, Second Lieutenant Sandy Campbell of the Royal Engineers Bomb Disposal Company was called upon to deal with an unexploded bomb that had fallen at the Triumph Engineering Company's works in Canley.
-War production in two factories had ceased on a temporary basis because of it, and the evacuation of many nearby residents.
-Campbell found that the bomb was fitted with a delayed action fuse that was impossible to remove, so he transported it to a safe place.
+On 17 October 1940, Second Lieutenant Sandy Campbell of the Royal Engineers Bomb Disposal Company was called upon to deal with an unexploded bomb that had fallen at the Triumph Engineering works in Canley.
+Because of it, war production in two factories had been stopped and many nearby residents had been evacuated.
+Campbell found that the bomb was fitted with a delayed-action fuse that was impossible to remove, so he transported it to a safe place.
 That was done by lorry, and he lay alongside the bomb so that he could hear if it started ticking and could warn the driver to stop and run for cover.
-Having taken it a safe distance, he disposed of the bomb successfully but was killed whilst dealing with another bomb the next day.
-Campbell was posthumously awarded a George Cross for his actions on 17 October 1940.

-One notable casualty of the October raids was Ernest Hugh Snell FRSE, a retired local Medical Officer of Health.
+Having taken it a safe distance, he disposed of the bomb but was killed whilst dealing with another bomb the next day.
+Campbell was posthumously awarded a George Cross for his actions of 17 October 1940 at Triumph.
+A notable casualty of the October raids was Ernest Snell FRSE, a retired local Medical Officer of Health.